 If you grew up in the 70's and 80's, you no doubt have heard about and watched this iconic figure on TV.
 I'm sure his shows were "cleaned up" for prime time, however, if you attended his live shows, you were sure to see his true self.

 He was very straight forward and didn't hesitate to use language that some people thought was vulgar and profane.
 Even with this, he was still very popular and influenced many comedians who came after him.
-Some of them influenced were Eddie Murphy, Dave Chappelle, Chris Rock, Robin Williams, Bernie Mac, George Carlin, and Whoopi Goldberg.
+Some artists who attributed him as influencing their choice of career, included Eddie Murphy, Dave Chappelle, Chris Rock, Robin Williams, Bernie Mac, George Carlin, and Whoopi Goldberg.

-Richard was influenced by comedians like Bill Cosby, Jack Benny, Dick Gregory, and Red Foxx.
+Richard, on the other hand, was influenced by comedians like Bill Cosby, Jack Benny, Dick Gregory, and Red Foxx.
 Jerry Seinfield called him the “Picasso of our Profession”.
 And Bill Cosby reportedly said, “Richard Pryor drew the line between comedy and tragedy as thin as one could possibly paint it.”

 One of the things I always remember about him was his smile.
 Even after he was diagnosed with MS, he continued to remain active as a comedian.
 He worked until around 1999, when multiple sclerosis finally brought his career to an end.